Ordering Repeat Prescriptions

 If you have a medication query, please call 01634 250142 and select Option 4, or complete the Contact Us form.

-Please note that Reception Staff are NOT PERMITTED to discuss medication/prescription queries.
+Please note that Reception Staff are not permitted to discuss medication/prescription queries.

 Dispensing Patients